The cohomological Hall algebras of a preprojective algebra with symmetrizer: Review of dimensional reduction

 \section{Review of dimensional reduction}

-In this section, we review a dimensional reduction procedure that describes the cohomological Hall algebra in the presence of a cut.
+We review a dimensional reduction procedure that describes the cohomological Hall algebra in the presence of a cut.
 Such a dimensional reduction on the level of cohomology groups is obtained by Davison \cite[Appendix~A]{D}, which is the main ingredient here.

-This procedure is used in a similar setting in the proof of \cite[Theorem~1.5]{YZ2}.
-In the present paper, we need a more general version of the statement.
-For the convenience of the readers, we briefly review this argument in present generality.
-The argument in {\it loc. cit.} mostly go through in the setting, with the only minimal changes in the proof of \cite[Lemma~2.1]{YZ2}, which is reproved as Lemma~\ref{lem:Z_J} in the present generality.
+In this section we study the behaviour of the algebra structure under the dimensional reduction, which is needed in the present paper.
+The argument here is similar to that in the proof of \cite[Theorem~2.5]{YZ2}.
+However, the statement here is more general and more useful (see e.g., \cite[Section 7.1]{RSYZ2}).
+We include a brief sketch of the argument in present generality, highlighting the difference to that in \cite[Theorem~2.5]{YZ2}.

 Let $\Gamma=(\Gamma_0, \Gamma_1)$ be a quiver, and $W$ be the potential.
 In general, a cut $C$ of $(\Gamma, W)$ is a subset $C\subset \Gamma_1$ such that $W$ is homogeneous of degree 1 with respect to the grading defined on arrows by